mi2428/camp-dns-efk/README.md

 ## Configuration

-The following table lists the configurable parameters and their default value.
+The following table lists the configurable parameters and their default values.

 | Parameter 	| Description 	| Default (for wide-camp-1909)
 |:---- 	|:---- 	|:----